drocheam/optrace/docs/source/math/autofocus.rst

 All other methods first sample the search region for good starting points and then minimize relative to this point.
 This ensures some robustness against local minima and a non-smooth cost function.

-This interval sampling of cost function values is also helpful to create the autofocus debug plot mentioned in <>.
+This interval sampling of cost function values is also helpful to create the autofocus debug plot mentioned in :numref:`focus_cost_plot`.
-To ensure that even with method "Position Variance" this sampling takes place, the boolean ``return_cost`` parameter is available.
+To ensure that even with method :python:`"Position Variance"` this sampling takes place, the boolean :python:`return_cost` parameter is available.
-With it set to ``True`` it also takes place to enable the plotting of the cost function.
+With it set to :python:`True` it also takes place to enable the plotting of the cost function.

 .. figure:: ../images/FocusPAP.svg
    :width: 400